edgelesssys/constellation/docs/docs/getting-started/first-steps.md

 -->

 2. Create the cluster with one control-plane node and two worker nodes. `constellation create` uses options set in `constellation-conf.yaml`.
-    If you want to use Terraform for managing the cloud resources instead, follow the corresponding instructions in the [Create workflow](../workflows/create.md).
+    If you want to manually use [Terraform](../reference/terraform.md) for managing the cloud resources instead, follow the corresponding instructions in the [Create workflow](../workflows/create.md).

     :::tip